platformsh/platformsh-docs/CONTRIBUTING.md

 The first tab *Elasticsearch* will read from a local file and highlight it for PHP, whereas the second tab will apply Python highlighting to the content below `---`.
 Individual tabs are separated with the `<--->` line.

 `markdownify` is `false` by default, although everything placed below `---` will be Markdown-rendered properly.
 This attribute really only needs to be `true` in cases where the `file` you are using for the tab's content is itself a `.md` file.

+All of these parameters need not be present for `codetabs` to function properly.
+You could very easily only include `title` and `highlight` for a code snippet.

 ## Content